 ISSUE RISK LEVEL & MITIGATION Economic Assessment Economic Assessment has been validated independently as being in line with best practice guidance but case is very sensitive to assumptions made.
 Risk that assumptions are not borne out in reality.
 Some assumptions will be validated by further work Programme The programme is consistent and logically structured but lacks any allowance for slippage.
 It therefore assumes everything will run to time despite the track record of the tram scheme to date where programme deadlines have consistently not been met.
 The lack of float will also lead to pressure for decisions to be taken whether or not all the supporting information is available.
-High With no "float" in the programme slippage in overall delivery is likely.
-The opportunities for mitigation are limited but tie/CEC need to be challenged to act effectively and reduce the number of tasks on the critical path wherever possible.
-Capex Costs Capex costs have been benchmarked against other schemes and independently validated.
+With no "float" in the programme slippage in overall delivery is likely.
+The opportunities for mitigation are limited but tie/CEC need to be challenged to act Capex Costs Capex costs have been benchmarked against other schemes and independently validated.
 However, the costs are highly sensitive to the risk treatment applied by the infrastructure contractors to their bids.
 The commercial drive to reduce risk premiums is reduced by the fact that there are only 2 infrastructure bidders.
-High Further design work would mitigate some of the risk together with a robust negotiating strategy with Infraco bidders.
-However, mitigation potential is limited by weak market for tram schemes in the UK.
+Further design work would mitigate some of the risk together with a robust negotiating strategy with Infraco bidders.
+However, mitigation potential is